 5) Lean back to about half- past one o'clock.
 Do not lean too far backwards in order not to hurt your back.

-6) Work out what height your hands need to be in order that the blade is just under the water.
+6) Work out what height your hands need to be in order that the blade is just under the water through out the drive.

 7) Work out what height your hands must be to be so that your blade just clears the water when as your hands come forwards.
 Don’t raise the blade any higher than this as this wastes energy.